amtinsae/forcaleb/README.md

 ## 📞 Support

 For issues or improvements, check the code in:
-- HTML structure: `index.html`
-- Styling questions: `styles.css`
-- Functionality: `script.js`
+tel: 0911311748
+email: official.tinsaeendale@gmail.com

 ## 📄 License

-This educational platform is free to use and modify for learning purposes.
+This educational platform is free to use!
+For further edition email me.

----

-**Made for Caleb's English Learning Journey! 🚀**

-Happy learning! 📚✨
+This gift for: Caleb Endale
+By: Tinsae Endale